-Developer: Looking Glass
+Developers: Looking Glass Studios (original),

 This game has unused enemies.

-This game has a notes page
+This game has a prototype article

 Stuff that got changed between releases, including maps, graphics, and enemy and weapon properties.

 System Shock has a "free movement" mode which allows you to essentially stop time and move around the level without any of that pesky physics or collision detection getting in the way.

 This is controlled by the config file variable "time_passes", which has a default value of 1.
 Changing it in CYB.CFG isn't normally possible, since the game deliberately ignores the value in the config file if it's set to zero.
 However, the default can be changed by opening CDSHOCK.EXE in a hex editor and changing the byte at offset 0x1643E8 from 01 to 00 (this assumes you're playing the CD-ROM version).

 - You can move through anything solid, including walls.
 It's extremely easy to get stuck outside of the map doing this, so watch your step.